vankesteren/githubmirror/readme.md

 # GitHub mirror

-Basic bash script to keep a copy of all your GitHub repos.
+Bash script to keep a copy of all your GitHub repos.

 ## Functionality